Interviews New Pieces Audio Art Docs Thin Air Media Bio Links Writings Blog Contact

 HAPPINESS

 For three months, my great friend Michael and I traveled across the United States and I asked people what they thought Happiness is and what are five things that make them happy.
+Love is surely part of that.
 These were their answers.

 BLOOD FOR ART